At a Glance

 When the streaming tap gets turned off for the VPN user, they naturally complain to their VPN provider’s customer support department.
 (Well, it’s what I would do, anyway.)
 The VPN support folk look into what’s happening, and they discover that Netflix has blocked access to the streaming service via that IP address.

-The VPN provider sets up a new set of IP addresses for their customers to use, enabling access to Netflix content once again, and all is well…until Netflix discovers and restrict access from the new IP addresses, that is – and the whole vicious cycle begins anew.
+The VPN provider sets up a new set of IP addresses for their customers to use, enabling access to Netflix content once again, and all is well…until Netflix discovers and restricts access from the new IP addresses, that is – and the whole vicious cycle begins anew.

 It takes deep pockets to be able to hang in there and continue to fight the good fight against Netflix’s content roadblocks.
 Sadly, not all VPN providers have deep enough pockets.